chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

   ```

 {{< note >}}
   - After the restore command successfully executed.
 If we run the `chef-automate config show`
   we can see the both Elasticsearch and Opensearch config are the part of Automate Config.
 We can keep both the config, it wont' impact the functionality.
 After restore Automate HA talk to opensearch.

     OR

-  -  We can remove the elaticsearch config from the automate, to do that redirect the applied config to the file and set the config again.
+  -  We can remove the elaticsearch config from the automate.
+To do that, redirect the applied config to the file and set the config again.
   ```
     chef-automate config show > applied_config.toml
   ```
-  Modify the applied_config.toml, remove elastic search config and set the config.
+  Modify `applied_config.toml`, remove elastic search config and set the config.
-  Need to set the applied_config.toml on all the frontend nodes manually.
+  Need to set `applied_config.toml` on all the frontend node's manually.
 As removal of config is not supported from bastion.
   Use the below command to set the config manually.
   ```
    chef-automate config set applied_config.toml